kellybirr/linkerd2-guide/extensions.md

 ```

 ### 4) Verify your certificates are created
 This step can be skipped, if you like to live on the edge.
-If cert-manager is working as expected, this command will show a listing of all the certificates mentioned above.
+If cert-manager is working as expected, this command will show a listing of the certificates mentioned above.

 ```bash
 $ kubectl get secret -n linkerd-viz